-On receipt of a complaint, the investigator will assess whether:
+On receipt of a complaint the investigator will assess whether the complaint is:

-- 1. The complaint is trivial or frivolous and should be dismissed; - 2.
-The complaint is outside the scope of the Code and should be re-directed to another agency or institutional process; - 3.
-The complaint is minor or non-material; or - 4.
-The complaint is material and a full assessment is required.
+- 1. Trivial or frivolous and should be dismissed; - 2.
+Outside the scope of the Code and should be redirected to another agency or institutional process; - 3.
+Minor and non-material; and - 4.
+Material and a full investigation is required.

-In making the assessment, the investigator may make whatever initial inquiry is necessary to determine their recommendations, including interviewing relevant parties, which are then forwarded to the Council's Chief Executive.
-On receiving the investigator's preliminary assessment the Chief Executive will:
+In making the assessment the investigator may make whatever initial inquiry is necessary to determine their recommendations, including interviewing relevant parties, which are then forwarded to the Council's Chief Executive.
+On receiving the investigator' preliminary assessment the Chief Executive will:

-- Where an investigator determines that a complaint is trivial or frivolous, inform the complainant, respondent and other members (if there are no grounds for confidentiality) of the investigator's decision. - 2.
-In cases where the investigator finds that the complaint involves a potential legislative breach and outside the scope of the Code, forward the complaint to the relevant agency and inform the Chief Executive who will then inform the complainant, the respondent and members.
+- 1. Where an investigator determines that a complaint is trivial or frivolous, inform the complainant, respondent and other members (if there are no grounds for confidentiality) of the investigator's decision; - 2.
+In cases where the investigator finds that the complaint involves a potential legislative breach and outside the scope of the Code, forward the complaint to the relevant agency and inform the Chief Executive who will then inform the complainant, respondent and members.